Skills assessment criteria

-- A qualification assessed by CA ANZ as equivalent to at least a New Zealand Bachelor Degree (NZQF level 7 or higher) with coverage of mandatory competency areas.
+- Degree comparability - you must hold a qualification assessed by CA ANZ as equivalent to at least a New Zealand bachelor’s degree (NZQF level 7 or higher) with coverage of mandatory competency areas.

-If you have completed a New Zealand degree, you can use our accredited tertiary courses lists (ATC) in the Related Downloads section below to ensure you have completed all of the mandatory competency areas for your skills assessment.
+If you have completed an Australian or New Zealand qualification, you are encouraged to use our Accredited Tertiary Course (ATC) lists in the Related Downloads section below to ensure you have completed all the mandatory competency areas for your nominated occupation:

-To assess the general education level of overseas tertiary qualifications, Chartered Accountants Australia and New Zealand follows the guidelines of the New Zealand Qualifications Authority.
+To assess the general education level of overseas tertiary and/or professional membership qualification, Chartered Accountants Australia and New Zealand follows the guidelines of the New Zealand Qualifications Authority.

-When it has been established that your qualifications are comparable to at least a New Zealand Bachelor Degree (NZQF level 7 or higher), we will then examine the individual subjects to determine if they cover the required competency areas.
+When it has been established that your qualifications are comparable to at least a New Zealand Bachelor Degree (NZQF level 7 or higher), we will then examine the individual subjects to determine coverage of the required competency areas.

 You may need an International Qualification Assessment (IQA) from the New Zealand Qualifications Authority stating the comparable NZQF qualification.
 If you are unsure about which visa you are applying for, or whether you need an IQA for your immigration application, contact New Zealand Immigration.

 Apply now for a skills assessment in New Zealand

 The content on this website is provided for general information purposes and may not take into account detail that could be significant in your particular context.
 The website and its content is not a substitute for reading and understanding (as applicable) the Chartered Accountants ANZ’s Member Handbook, constitutional documents, legislation, regulations, professional guidelines or other applicable laws, or where necessary, obtaining specific advice regarding a specific issue or consulting with New Zealand Immigration and obtaining independent legal advice regarding migration.

 For our full website terms and conditions click here.